vlstill/tedi/memory-models.md

 vim: wrap linebreak nolist formatoptions-=t
 ---

-The behavior of a program in the presence of relaxed memory is described by the corresponding relaxed memory model.
+The behaviour of a program in the presence of relaxed memory is described by the corresponding relaxed memory model.
 This memory model depends on the programming language of choice (as it can allow reordering of certain actions for the purpose of optimizations) and on the hardware on which the program is running.
 It also depends on the compiler (or interpreter or virtual machine) which is responsible for translating the program in a way that it meets the guarantees given in the specification of the programming language.
 We will abstract from the impact of the compiler and expect it to be correct in most of our considerations.
-We will also abstract from the impact of an operating system's scheduler which can move program threads between physical processing units, which could be visible in memory behavior, but the operating system should make sure this effect is not visible.
+We will also abstract from the impact of an operating system's scheduler which can move program threads between physical processing units, which could be visible in memory behaviour, but the operating system should make sure this effect is not visible.

-In hardware, there are two main sources for the relaxed memory behavior, both of them caused by the fact that memory is several orders of magnitude slower than the processor.
+In hardware, there are two main sources for the relaxed memory behaviour, both of them caused by the fact that memory is several orders of magnitude slower than the processor.
 One of these sources is the cache hierarchy, which tries to hide speed differences by storing parts of the data in caches.
 The other is out-of-order execution, which further improves speed by reordering the instructions and issuing instructions speculatively.